-(2) Based on 104.2 million shares of Class B common stock outstanding and the 10-day VWAP of Class A common stock of \$12.60 at April 7, 2023.
+(2)Based on 104.2 million shares of Class B common stock outstanding and the 10-day VWAP of Class A common stock of \$12.60 at April 7, 2023.

-NOTE 9.
+NOTE 10.
 VARIABLE INTEREST ENTITY

 As a result of our investment in and contractual relationship with Flotek Industries, Inc. ("Flotek"), Flotek meets the definition of a VIE and we are the primary beneficiary.
 Accordingly, we have consolidated the operating results, assets and liabilities of Flotek.

 In May 2023, a portion of our Flotek convertible notes matured and were converted into 63.5 million shares of Flotek common stock.
-As of June 30, 2023, we owned approximately 43% of Flotek's outstanding common stock.
+In September 2023, Flotek's shareholders approved a 6-for-1 reverse stock split.
+Also in September 2023, Flotek's shareholders approved the issuance of 4.2 million shares (post-split) of common stock to the Company to settle a prefunded warrant related to the February 2022 Flotek convertible notes held by the Company that matured in February 2023.
+As of September 30, 2023, we owned approximately 50.8% of Flotek's outstanding common stock.